NewsLocal News

 Belton City Council

 “Businesses were not directly notified by the city, except for the Sunshine Law-mandated notice.
-This was partly because the city lacked comprehensive information about all businesses operating such machines, as illustrated by the example of Paradise Bar & Grill,” a city of Belton spokesperson told Gamboa in an email.
+This was partly because the city lacked comprehensive information about all businesses operating such machines, as illustrated by the example of Paradise Bar & Grill,” a city spokesperson told Gamboa in an email.
 “Looking ahead, if the City Council approves the proposed regulations, City staff will ensure that each known business receives a clear letter before the regulations take effect on January 1.
 This will help guarantee that all affected businesses are adequately informed about the changes.”

 No Chance Gaming Belton